 Request for Applications - Development of a Genome Editing Strategy for Myotonic Dystrophy Type 1

-Myotonic is pleased to announce a Request for Applications (RFA) for the Development of a Genome Editing Strategy for Myotonic Dystrophy Type 1.
-Myotonic intends to issue two 2-year awards of up to $250,000 total cost each for projects that address the evaluation of genome editing strategies for DM1 that target the DMPK gene.
+MDF is pleased to announce a Request for Applications (RFA) for the Development of a Genome Editing Strategy for Myotonic Dystrophy Type 1.
+MDF intends to issue two 2-year awards of up to $250,000 total cost each for projects that address the evaluation of genome editing strategies for DM1 that target the DMPK gene.

 The focus of this RFA is early stage discovery and development of in vivo genome editing technologies in academic laboratories or other nonprofit research institutions, utilizing state-of-the-art knowledge.
 The goal is to establish a proof of concept for a therapeutic that is not incremental, but has a substantial level of effect across the multiple body systems impacted by the DM1 disease.